Definition

 LightTools simulation of real world optical system performance is an excellent strength for Synopsys Optical Solutions product users in their engineering and design work.

-What is the Difference Between Augmented Reality and Virtual Reality Optics?
+What Is the Difference Between Augmented Reality and Virtual Reality Optics?

 Differences in augmented, mixed, and virtual reality applications | Synopsys

-What are Some Real-World Applications for Augmented Reality Optics?
+What Are Some Real-World Applications for Augmented Reality Optics?

 Examples of augmented reality applications | Synopsys